sous-chefs/vagrant/README.md

 - `:version`: version of the plugin to installed, must be specified as a string, e.g., "1.0.2"
 - `:user`: a user to run plugin installation as.
 Usually this is for single user systems (like workstations).
+- `:sources`: alternate locations to search for plugins.
+This would commonly be used if you are hosting your vagrant plugins in a custom gem repo

 ### Examples